-Crate training your dog provides them with a profound sense of security.
+Crate training your puppy or older dog provides them with a profound sense of security.
 Dogs naturally live in dens.
 Dens protect them from danger, keep them warm and dry, and help them to keep their young safe and protected.
 The den is so important to a wild dog that the mother will train her puppies to go to the bathroom outside the den.

 Using a crate as a modern dog den, your dog’s natural instincts will ensure they keep their crate clean and dry.
-So you’re not only providing a safe and comforting place for your dog to rest you are using the den to help with House Training A Puppy.
+So you’re not only providing a safe and comforting place for your dog to rest you are using the den to help with House Training Your Puppy.

 Crate Training Helps Eliminate Destructive Behavior

 While some breeds are definitely more nervous, and therefore potentially destructive, than others, a crate offers a sense of security for your dog.
 Instead of acting out when they feel anxious they can retreat to their ‘den’ and seek calm.

 *A word about Separation Anxiety.
 Attempting to use the crate as the solution for your dog’s separation anxiety won’t solve his problem.
 A crate can prevent your dog from being destructive around the house, but he might get injured in an attempt to escape his crate.
 Separation anxiety problems can only be resolved by integrating counterconditioning and desensitization with your crate training.
 You may want to consult your vet for help.
 See more about separation anxiety below.

 When you crate train a dog, you’re going to inadvertently provide a structure and schedule.
 For example your dog will sleep in the crate at night and when you’re away from home.
 Chances are you go to sleep, wake and go to work at approximately the same time every day.
 You already have a schedule.